Klein Constantia - Vin de Constance 2021 (liquoreux, 50cl)

 Wine rated (2024 guide) 98/100

-Produced in a year that Matt Day describes as "perfect" for Vin de Constance, with long, cool harvests spread over three weeks, the 2021 vintage shows no botrytis, but astonishing concentration, freshness and intensity.
-Made from a blend of 25 grape lots, this wine confirms its place among the world's greatest sweet wines, with its complex aromas of orange blossom, jasmine, quince, marmalade and tarte tatin, its 168 grams of residual sugar and its remarkable freshness and length on the palate.
+Produced during what Matt Day describes as a "perfect" year for Vin de Constance, with a long, cool harvest lasting three weeks, the 2021 vintage shows no signs of botrytis, but instead offers astonishing concentration, freshness, and intensity.
+Made from a blend of 25 batches of grapes, this wine confirms its place among the world's greatest sweet wines, with its complex aromas of orange blossom, jasmine, quince, marmalade, and tarte tatin, its 168 grams of residual sugar, and its remarkable freshness and length on the palate.
 Drink between 2025 and 2036.

 Jane Anson - Inside Bordeaux